mmgupta2/freelance-ds-portfolio/Time_Series_Analysis/README.md

 - Model showed strong performance across both high-traffic and low-traffic stores.
 - Interactive plots helped visualize forecast vs. actual trends.

-## How to Run
-This notebook uses a helper module and Kaggle competition data.
-- Clone the repo
-- Install required libraries (`requirements.txt`)
-- Run `Time Series (P5).ipynb` in a Jupyter or Kaggle Notebook environment

 > Note: Some data paths reference Kaggle directories.
 Modify for local use if needed.

 ## Future Improvements